deecewan/translation-io/README.md

 - [`react-intl-po`](https://github.com/evenchange4/react-intl-po) was a *huge* inspiration for the PO generation and a heavy influence on the code in `createPOTHeader.js` and the multiline comment handling in this project.
 Check this out if you just need to generate PO files from `react-intl` extractions.
 I had planned to use this as the base for this project, but they project didn't include a way to include `msgctxt` in the output.

 - [`translation-gem`](https://github.com/aurels/translation-gem) is the Ruby version of this project, and is the official implementation.
 If you need a guarantee that the API won't change and it will maintain support with the service, I'd recommend that.
 This project is specifically for projects that don't have a Ruby on Rails dependency and don't want to add one.
+Special thanks goes to @MichaelHoste for his advice on this implementation.

 ## Licence